 Roger GIFFARD of Tiverton Castle, b.
 1533 in Brightleigh, Devon., m1.
 27 Jan 1562 Awdrie STUKLEY (widow of William YEO of Braunton, daughter of Sir Hugh STUKLEY of Affeton and Lady Jane POLLARD mistress of Henry VIII), m2.
 8 Jul 1574 Jane HOBBYE (widow of John DUKE of Otterton, daughter of Thomas HOBBYE of London), m3.
 4 May 1580 Richarda or Richord PROUS (widow of Richard WALDRON, daughter of John PROUS of Tiverton); d.
 1603 at Tiverton Castle, bur.
 8 Oct 1603 at St Peter’s Church, Tiverton, Devon.

 Roger GIFFFARD is described by John Prince in his book “The Worthies of Devon” (pub.
 1701) as a “gentleman of elegant form and comely presence of person, but of much better accomplishment and endowments of mind … A worthy and eminent person, though it must be acknowledged the history of those actions which made him so is for the most part perished.”
-Tiverton Castle was built by Richard de REDVERS in the 11th century; later in the reign of Elizabeth I the estates at Tiverton, then owned by the COURTENAYs, Earls of Devon, were sold and Roger purchased one eighth of the manor ‘apto cum lare’, in other words with the castle; a portion of the castle was rebuilt as a Tudor mansion with a projecting tower porch within the castle’s courtyard which became known as Giffard’s Court, where there is a slab let into the wall inscribed with the date 1588 and the initials RG.
+Tiverton Castle was built by Richard de REDVERS at the beginning of the 12th century; later in the reign of Elizabeth I the estates at Tiverton, then owned by the COURTENAYs, Earls of Devon, were sold and Roger leased one eighth of the manor ‘apto cum lare’, in other words with the castle.
+Within the castle’s courtyard he rebuilt a portion as a Tudor mansion, which probably destroyed a lot of the old castle buildings, and this became known as Giffard’s Court; in the angle between the old gatehouse and the new wing there is a slab let into the wall with his initials and the date: “R 1588 G XXVI VII”.
 His first wife Awdrie STUKLEY’s brother Thomas STUKELY is reputed to be the bastard of Henry VIII.

 [Thomas STUKLEY (d.
 4 Aug 1578) was an English mercenary who fought in France, Ireland, and at the battle of Lepanto, and was killed at the Battle of Alcazar.
 He was a Roman Catholic recusant and a rebel against Queen Elizabeth I. Thomas is thought to have been conceived when Henry VIII stayed at the STUKLEY’s home of Affeton Castle in Devon.]